ashdxb-sideprojs/PPPwnGH11AppleSilicon/README.md

    ```bash
    cd PPPwnGH11AppleSilicon
    ```
 4. Copy the contents of the subfolder to the root of an exFAT USB stick.
+(Store-R2.pkg is optional)
 5. Plug the USB stick into the PS4 console.
 6. Connect the PS4 to your computer using a LAN cable.
 7. On the PS4, go to "Settings" -> "Network" -> "Set Up Internet Connection" -> "Use a LAN Cable" -> "Custom" -> "PPPoE".